-ENG 493, 494 Independent Writing Project (1-3)
+ENG 493, 494 Independent Writing Project (1-3 credits)

 Individualized writing projects supervised by the English faculty.
-Prerequisites: Departmental approval, ENG 101 and 310 or 312 annual Student Scholar Day or by offering an hour-long teaching demonstration.
-Prerequisite: Departmental approval
+Prerequisites: Departmental approval, ENG 101 and 310 or 312

-ENG 495 Coordinating Seminar (3)
+ENG 495 Coordinating Seminar (3 credits)

 In this seminar, open only to senior English majors, students will complete a number of writing assignments, including book reviews, cover letters, and an extended writing project, either scholarly or creative.
-In addition, students are required to present their project at either the
+In addition, students are required to present their project at either the annual Student Scholar Day or by offering an hour-long teaching demonstration.
+Prerequisite: Departmental approval